edbrad/vm-bl-status/README.md

 $ sudo ufw allow from any to any port 27017
 ```
 ### Prepare Django Environment with uWSGI and Nginx
 The WebAPI for the bl-status system is built with the widely used Django Python-based REST framework.  uWSGI is an Application Server that exposes Python-Based Websites (built w/ Django) to a network.
 Nginx is a widely-used Web and Reverse Proxy server.
 It allows multiple, distinct, sites to be hosted on a single IP address.
 Nginx routes incoming http/https requests to the proper site, based on the URL specified in the request parameter data (e.g. *www.siteA.com* --> **siteA**, *www.siteB.com* --> **siteB**).
+For the bl-status application, There are two Web Servers:
+* WebAPI site (Django REST Framework) - via uWSGI
+* Web Application Site (Static Angular files)

 The instructions below are taken from: https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-16-04